kofemann/pnfs-community/README.md

 ## Running

 The pNFS community requires apache zookeeper and apache kafka to run.
-The location to the services can be configure through environment variables:
+The location to the services can be configured through environment variables:

 ```sh
 export KAFKA_BOOTSTRAP_SERVER=kafka:9092